63 Goldstone Crescent

 Ethical standards and complaints handling

 Whatever the process, we contract in every agreement to observe the CEDR Code of Conduct for Third Party Neutrals, which assures our clients of our independence, neutrality and commitment to the parties in our work; confirms our professional indemnity insurance cover of £5,000,000 each; and sets out the complaints process for any dissatisfaction which may arise from our work as mediators.
-If you have any concern or complaint abouit our services, please tell either of us frankly and we will endeavour to answer your concerns.
-Otherwise, for independent handling, please contact the Chief Operating Officer, CEDR, INternational Dispute Resolution Centre, 70 Fleet Street, London EC4Y 1EU telephone 0207 536 6000 or e-mail email@example.com.
+If you have any concern or complaint about our services, please tell either of us frankly and we will endeavour to answer your concerns.
+Otherwise, for independent handling, please contact the Chief Operating Officer, CEDR, International Dispute Resolution Centre, 70 Fleet Street, London EC4Y 1EU telephone 0207 536 6000 or e-mail firstname.lastname@example.org.

 Other available processes:

-Increasingly, businesses and boards are using this service.
 The value of having a neutral chair to assist with a difficult meeting of a board of directors, partners, department members or committee members in an organisation is often under-estimated.
 Inviting an external neutral chair to run such a meeting adds credibility to the occasion, minimises concerns about its being dominated by anyone, and frees everyone to make a full contribution.
 When acting as a neutral chair, we each seek to define the objectives of the meeting early and clearly, and we then ensure that such objectives are delivered so far as possible.

 We both have considerable experience of chairing meetings involving delicate and difficult conversations between opposing parties with legal and personal disputes or differences, so that these can be effective and constructive.
 Even where no proceedings are contemplated, we have chaired such diverse groups as: